This Christmas wreath cookies recipe makes perfect festive treats with pretty chocolate wreaths, fondant poinsettia and holly.

 - Fondant glue - This was the gluing agent for this cookie decorating project.

-- Teardrop plunger cutter set - I used 2 cutters from this set, the smaller ones for the poinsettia, and the larger one for the green leaves.
+- Teardrop plunger cutter set - This is used to make the poinsettia flowers as well as to cut the leaves.
+Use a slightly smaller cutter for the flowers and a larger one for the leaves.

-- Round scalloped cutter set - I used 2 cutters from this set to make the wreath shape for these Christmas cookies.
+- Round scalloped cutter set - You will need the cutters in 2 sizes to cut the cookie dough.
 A larger one for the outer diameter and a smaller one to cut out the hole in the center.

-- Star fondant tool - I used this tool to shape the poinsettia flower centers before adding the yellow centers.
+- Star fondant tool - This is used to shape the poinsettia flower centers before adding the yellow centers.

-- Scriber needle tool - I used this tool to mark the lines for the leaves as well as to attach the star sprinkles onto the wreath.
+- Scriber needle tool - This is used to mark the lines for the leaves as well as to attach the star sprinkles onto the wreath.
 You will see in the tutorial below how to use the needle tool to effectively attach the tiny star sprinkles onto the decorated Christmas cookies.

 - Lemon - add 1 tablespoon of freshly grated lemon rind to the creamed mixture, before adding flour.

-- Almond - omit vanilla essence and replace with almond extract.
+- Almond - omit vanilla extract and replace with almond extract.

-- Coconut - omit vanilla essence and replace with coconut extract.
+- Coconut - omit vanilla extract and replace with coconut extract.

 - Cocoa - reduce the flour by 50 grams and add 50 grams of cocoa powder.
 Sift the cocoa powder with flour before adding into the creamed cookie dough.